Input provided by Berenika Kusová & Markéta Michalcová, students in BA Humanities students at Charles University

 Edited by Erika Irabor & Mattia Troiano

 The student lab at Mentoring Europe has collected inputs from two international students who joined the EMS 2022 and have provided inputs on the workshops they have attended throughout the three-day summit.
-The following two paragraphs are testimonials from two Czech bachelor’s students followed by a summary of the workshop sessions they attended.
-After each summary, the two students shared their personal perspectives on how the four workshops they had the chance to follow, namely Mentoring for school success, How to help mentors to work on educational objectives within the framework of mentoring with children and youngsters, Mentoring as a necessity for maintaining professionalism and skills for women: A participation model, and The Voice of mentees.
+The following paragraphs are testimonials from two Czech bachelor’s students followed by a summary of the workshop sessions they attended.
+For this blog post, they have summarised the workshop session “mentoring for school success”.
+After the summary, the two students shared their personal perspectives on how the workshop they had the chance to follow.

 Mentoring for school success

 Facilitator/s: Loïs Schenk, Margriet Clement and Patrick Sins.